 Treatment of bronchiolitis in children

-The essence of therapy is to eliminate respiratory failure and overcome the infection.
-In the acute course of the disease, it is necessary to hospitalize the child in the hospital.
+The essence of therapy is to eliminate respiratory failure and overcome infection.
+In acute cases of the disease, it is necessary to hospitalize the child in the hospital.

-Treatment of bronchiolitis requires an integrated approach and includes:
+Treatment of bronchiolitis requires integrated approach and includes:

-2. Limiting the amount of liquid consumed by the child.
+2. Limiting the amount of liquid the child consumes.

-Such drugs should not be used in the treatment of infants, as this can lead to blockage of the bronchi with mucus.
+Such drugs cannot be used in the treatment of infants, as this can lead to blockage of the bronchi with mucus.

 • saline solutions (Otrivin Baby);